botagar/mapotypefu/README.md

 3. Analyze commit messages
 4. Create a new GitHub release with appropriate version number
 5. Generate release notes
-6. Publish to npm

-Note: You need to set up an NPM_TOKEN secret in your GitHub repository settings.
-This token should have publish permissions for your npm account.

 ## License